 Shoot gooder: 3 ways to aim a pistol

+Aiming a handgun has a lot with where you put your focus.
+In the Skills and Gunhandling video below, Shaw demonstrates how to aim a handgun using three different methods.
+Each method has its advantages, so it’s worth it to learn about all three.
 The actual name of the video is 3 ways to use your sights.
-Most of us have been taught how to aim a pistol using the usual “accepted” way of accurately acquiring the sights with a focus on the front sight blade before putting accurate rounds downrange…but there are other ways.
+Most of us have been taught how to aim a pistol using the usual “accepted” way of accurately acquiring the sights by focusing on the front sight blade before putting accurate rounds downrange.
+As you’ll see, however, there are a couple of other ways.

 Focus on the front sight.
 That’s how most of us are taught.
 We’ll talk about that briefly, then discuss a couple of other methods.